gaehlerm/SoftwareEngineering/README.md

 Just kidding.
 If a test passes for unknown reason this is a serious issue that you have to investigate.
 Maybe a feature is already implemented, maybe your test is not testing what it should.

 Otherwise you start implementing.
 Figure out why the test fails.
 For new features it’s usually very obvious.
 What the test is testing is simply not yet implemented.
 Write just enough code until the test passes.
 No less and no more.
 You don’t have to write great code in this step.
-Just make sure you understand it well enough until the test passes.
+Just make sure you find a good enough solution such that the test passes.

 Once the test passes you might have to refactor the code a little to get back into shape.
 You already wrote all the required test cases as a safety net.
 And then you are allowed to write the next test case until you are done with the feature and the acceptance test passes as well.